Disclaimer: Definition, Types, Examples

 Type 4.
 Industry-Specific Disclaimers

-Industry-specific disclaimers do not apply to all websites.
-Think about including industry-specific disclaimers if you have a website or blog that offers tips, advice, or sells products in:
+General liability disclaimers do not apply to all websites.
+Think about including industry-specific disclaimers if you have a website or blog that offers tips, advice, or sells products in certain types of industries that have industry-specific rules, regulations, or laws governing professional services:

 • Finance